egch/1Z0-829-preparation/docs/ch7.md

   }
 }
 ```
-A compact constructor must have the same access access modifiers as the record itself.
+A compact constructor must have the same access modifiers as the record itself.

 ```java
 //does not compile